craigbuckler/oldclink/src/pages/about-budleigh-salterton/#index.md

 * swim in the highest-rated clean water sea
 * enjoy local amenities such as golf, fishing, tennis, bowls, football, rugby, cricket, croquet, horse riding and more.

-East Budleigh is famous as the birth place of [Sir Walter Raleigh](https://en.wikipedia.org/wiki/Walter_Raleigh), the eminent Elizabethan explorer who led expeditions to South America during the 1580s.
+East Budleigh is famous as the birth place of [Sir Walter Raleigh](https://en.wikipedia.org/wiki/Walter_Raleigh), the eminent Elizabethan explorer who led expeditions to America in the 1580s.

 <figure>